TomasJohansson/adapters-shortest-paths-dotnet/docs/README.md

 		}
 	}
 ```
+Assuming you are using [NuGet](https://www.nuget.org/),
-Assuming you are using [NuGet](https://www.nuget.org/), to be able to use the above code, you will be able to (when the library have been deployed to NuGet) use the following configuration in your project file :
+If you are using [NuGet](https://www.nuget.org/) and want to try the above code, you can use the NuGet package [Programmerare.ShortestPaths 1.0.0](https://www.nuget.org/packages/Programmerare.ShortestPaths/1.0.0).
+After the installation, your project file (.csproj) should have become updated with the following content:
 ```xml
     <PackageReference Include="Programmerare.ShortestPaths">
       <Version>1.0.0</Version>